Mac "System Data" Large? 10 Ways to Clear It

 The increased size of System Data is mainly due to the installation of numerous apps and frequent usage without timely cleaning of the cache files they generate.
 Additionally, the presence of system files can contribute to the large System Data on your Mac.

-Can I Delete System Data on My Mac?
+Can You Delete System Data on Mac?

 The quick answer is Yes.
 System Data is managed by macOS, making its deletion less straightforward compared to deleting downloads and applications.
 However, armed with the knowledge of the files within System Data, you can identify and delete as many of them as needed to clear System Data.